 If the number of nominations received exceeds the number of vacancies to be filled, a ballot is to be held.

-The ballot for the election of office-bearers and ordinary Board members of the Board is to be conducted by postal vote.
+The ballot for the election of ordinary Board members of the Board is to be conducted by postal vote.

 Postal votes will be sent to ordinary members and organisational members who are financial members.